hmallen/lorenzbot/README.md

 LATER:
 - Major error with sell processing (when available str < calc_trade_totals('bought') [following manual withdraw]) ****
-- Very rarely, trades < 0.0001USDT total are still attempted, but exception is handled properly
 - Add Telegram alerts when adjustments are made due to balance/trade amount issues
 - Use Telegram chat rather than individual user alerts?
 - Add Telegram inline buttons to increase functionality and user choice in data retrieved